shlomoswidler/wp-site/README.md

 Configuration
 =============

-This repo uses Berkshelf to pull in dependencies.
+This repo uses Berkshelf[1] to pull in dependencies.
 To install berkshelf:

     gem install berkshelf